elnehr/birkenpollen/README.md

 ## Picture Format

-The pictures used should contain a single pollen in the center of the image that isn't touching the image borders.
+The pictures used should contain a single pollen grain in the center of the image that isn't touching the image borders.
 Parts of other pollen and pollution in the picture does not pose a problem if it's not in front of the pollen of interest.
 The file format must be .png

 Examples for suitable pictures: